Awareness of Where to Purchase Promoted Product

 1) Do not skip verifying whether when a person says that s/he knows about a selling place, s/he really has a specific shop or seller in mind and doesn't just know that the product is, for example, sold "somewhere" in a provincial town (including "somewhere" at a market).

-2) Disaggregate the data by sex.
+2) Disaggregate the data by sex, wealth, and location.